MiviaLab/vf3lib/README.md

 * -v Verbose mode.
 Additional time information are provides, such as loading time.
 (Default: false)
 * -s Print all the solutions (not only the number of solutions found) (Default: false)
 * -f Loader file format.
 Using this parameter you can specify the format of the graphs to be loaded: (Default: vf)
-  * vf: stanard VF file format.
-Commonl used by the MIVIA Graph datasets
+  * vf: standard VF file format.
+Commonly used by the MIVIA Graph datasets
   * edge: Edge file format commonly used on VLDB datasets such as (Patents, WebGoogle, etc...)

 ### VF3P additional parameters